code-dot-org/code-dot-org/dashboard/app/models/SCHOOL_DATA_README.md

 1 row in set (1.02 sec)
 ```

-# State school ids need to be unique.
-Because of the duplication of schools, we only load the state ids from most recent public/charter dataset.
-The result is that not all public and charter schools in our DB have a state school id set.

 # School ids were initially imported as ints and later converted to strings, dropping leading zeros
 This only applies to public and charter schools, not private schools.
 ```